With the right small front garden ideas, you can create an inviting first impression for guests, and grow a variety of plants.

 ‘A more formal garden – or a touch of it – often looks best,’ says Coldstream.
 ‘Make sure the entrance is clearly defined and symmetrical where possible.
 Planting or planters can frame the front door, while borders next to the house soften architecture and provide drainage.

 'Planting should have a rhythm and repetition to it so it leads you to the entrance.’

 What can I do with a small front garden?

-There are many tricks you can use to make a small front garden feel welcoming, larger, or even cosier.
+There are many small front garden ideas and tricks you can use to make your space feel welcoming, larger, or even cozier.
 Think about seasonality, use of space, and how much of the outside world you want to let in.

 ‘A hedged green perimeter wall will immediately anchor the space by cocooning it,’ says Kalra.
 ‘Add a natural stone carved trough with a low bubbling water to drown out any sound.
 It will make the garden feel very private.’